Deploy applications on Kubernetes

 helm repo update

-Now doing a helm search repo istio-demo-apps
+Now doing a helm search repo istio-demo-apps should show the following apps,

 NAME CHART VERSION APP VERSION DESCRIPTION